 Conclusion

-For more information about dams in Pakistan, please visit the Water and Power Development Authority (WAPDA) official website.
+For further details about Pakistan’s dams, visit the official Water and Power Development Authority (WAPDA) website.